Booking Conditions, Data Protection and COVID-19 information

 - DISTANCING - regular reminders regarding social distancing - whilst on site we will regularly reinforce the importance of social distancing for children, whether they are taking part in an activity, sitting down for lunch, or out to playtime.

 - ACTIVITIES - planning of suitable activities for the children to enjoy whilst still staying safe - all of the activities we have planned have been carefully adapted so as to comply with Government Guidelines regarding hygiene and social distancing.
 Sport sessions will be 'skill based' and will be structured to avoid contact and proximity

-- STAFF - staff members allocated to each group will stay with them throughout the week and will lead all activities for their group during that time.
+- STAFF - staff members allocated to each group will stay with them throughout the week and will lead the majority of activities for their group during that time.
 All staff will wear face coverings whilst moving around the site.